 1. What’s your style?

-- Decorating style will often determine what type of desk you purchase for your space.
-For example if you want a mid-century office, you can choose a period-appropriate wood writing desk.
+- The decorating style will often determine what type of desk you purchase for your space.
+For example, if you want a mid-century office, you can choose a period-appropriate wood writing desk.
 Find which type of solid wood will work best for your home or office and then determine your favorite finish option.

 - Desks come in all types: classic, contemporary, space-saving, and specialized.
 Choose a desk that suits your décor, but will also help make your work easier.